- Home

 The houses become a community within a community, and give opportunities for closer relationships, mentoring and the expression of our Benedictine values.

-There are eight House groups named after Benedictine monasteries: Arcadia, Maredsous, Monte Cassino, Montserrat, New Norcia, Stanbrook, Subiaco and Terracina.
+There are Ten House groups named after Benedictine monasteries: Arcadia, Jamberoo, Maredsous, Monte Cassino, Montserrat, New Norcia, Scholastica, Stanbrook, Subiaco and Terracina.
 Each House has a House Patron, a role model from the Sisters of the Good Samaritan.

 Each House takes on the responsibility of supporting one of our chosen Partners, and seeks to inspire the students to value service to others.
 Through this they also learn about and develop their understanding of the factors that lead to injustices and inequalities in our community.